mukesh-debug/Automated-mail-for-health-checks/README.md

 an email wil be sent to the administrator to check for the error.

-To check if the health_checks.py script works correctly we can either use a test script file or manually run 'stress' tool to stress the use of resources and execute the script. guidelines on using stress tool:
+To check if the health_checks.py script works correctly we can either use a test script file or manually run 'stress' tool to stress the use of resources and execute the script.
+##guidelines on using stress tool:
-$sudo apt install stress #to install the tool if not available
-$stress --cpu 8 #calling the tool using a good number of cpus to fully load the cpu resources
+To install the tool if not available execute `$sudo apt install stress ` in terminal To call the tool using a good number of cpus to fully load the cpu resources execute `$stress --cpu 8 `

 To make the health_checks.py execute regularly such as services do we need to setup a cron job which would execute the script after a specified period of time.
-To set a user cron job:
-$crontab -e
-enter appropriate choice then set the absolute path for health_checks.py script and save the file.
+To set a user cron job: `$crontab -e` and enter appropriate choice then set the absolute path for health_checks.py script and save the file.